AlobarQuest/image-renamer-app/HOW_TO_USE.md

 - **Use descriptive names** that will help you identify images later
 - **For batch processing**, consider creating specific name lists for different image sets
 - **Use the back navigation** to review and correct any naming mistakes
+- **For chronological sequences**, the preserved order feature ensures images remain in their original sequence

 ## Troubleshooting